mfaras94/questionnaire-app/README.md

 # Quesinnore App

-  Quesinnore is a powerful and user-friendly web application designed to allow users to select answers using emojis and receive a summary.
+  Steppoll is a powerful and user-friendly web application designed to allow users to select answers using emojis and receive a summary.
 Built using modern technologies like React, the app aims to provide an intuitive interface and a seamless experience for users.

   You can access the live version of the app here: [Steppoll Quesinnore App](https://steppoll.netlify.app/)